Business - Insurance (Optional Co-op)

 Description:

-Applied Ethics will allow the student to grapple with some of the important ethical issues facing the insurance industry today; issues which typically arise in the areas of catastrophe insurance, claims investigation, autonomous vehicles, information asymmetry, compensatory justice and conflicts of interest, to name only a few.
+Applied Ethics will allow the students to explore the important ethical issues facing the insurance industry today; issues which typically arise in the areas of catastrophe insurance, claims investigation, autonomous vehicles, information asymmetry, compensatory justice and conflicts of interest, to name only a few.
 Students will be introduced to the concepts that are relevant for resolving ethical problems and given an opportunity to develop the necessary reasoning and analytical skills for doing so.

 • Hours: 42